 The OES diagnostic is used both to survey impurities and to measure the plasma rotation in WHAM.
 The wavelength range and grating selection are adjusted shot by shot, according to experimental requirements.
 The exposure time is controlled by the image intensifier.
 Due to the camera's readout duration (lasting $\sim$\,15\,ms), only one data-frame can be acquired per discharge.
 This timing is adjusted in software, and a typical exposure is on the order of $\sim$\,0.1\,ms, depending on plasma conditions.

 Measuring plasma rotation requires sub-pixel resolution, even with a 2400\,/mm grating, so small drifts in the spectrometer hardware (e.g. mechanical shifts or thermal expansion) can undermine wavelength calibration.
-To mitigate these effects, we implemented an alternating fiber configuration, whereby fibers viewing opposite sides of the plasma are placed adjacent to one another. \Fref{fig:OES_image}\,(a) shows a CCD image of doubly charged carbon emission lines, with the $X$-axis location of each fiber labeled.
+To mitigate these effects, we implemented an alternating fiber configuration, whereby fibers viewing opposite sides of the plasma are placed adjacent to one another. \Fref{fig:OES_image}\,(a) shows a CCD image of doubly charged carbon emission lines, with the $X$-axis location in the plasma for each view labeled.
 The paired arrangement of fibers ensures that any global calibration shift can be distinguished from genuine rotation effects.

 \Fref{fig:OES_image}\,(b) illustrates the extracted line centers for each fiber (see Sec.\ref{sec:results} for the line-fitting procedure).
 The measured positions lie systematically to one side of the nominal wavelength center (gray dotted curve in \fref{fig:OES_image}\,(b)), which produces a strongly asymmetric velocity profile across the plasma (\fref{fig:OES_image}\,(c)).
 Because the plasma is expected to rotate rather than translate, we interpret this asymmetry as an artifact arising from spectrometer misalignment or calibration drift.